jrblevin/markdown-mode/README.md

     `markdown-reference-location`.
 If a title is given, it will be added to the end of the reference definition and will be used to populate the title attribute when converted to HTML.

-    <kbd>C-c C-a f</kbd> inserts a footnote marker at the point, inserts a
-    footnote definition below, and positions the point for inserting the footnote text.
-Note that footnotes are an extension to Markdown and are not supported by all processors.

-    <kbd>C-c C-a w</kbd> behaves much like the link insertion command
-    and inserts a wiki link of the form `[[WikiLink]]`.
-If there is an active region, use the region as the link text.
-If the point is at a word, use the word as the link text.
-If there is no active region and the point is not at word, simply insert link markup.
-Note that wiki links are an extension to Markdown and are not supported by all processors.

   * Images: <kbd>C-c C-i</kbd>